w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 That note is in:

-* updated WCAG 2.1 that includes new notes under [4.1.1 Parsing](https://www.w3.org/TR/WCAG21/#parsing) and incorporates errata listed in the [WCAG 2.1 changelog](https://www.w3.org/TR/WCAG21/#changelog)
+* Updated WCAG 2.1 that includes new notes under [4.1.1 Parsing](https://www.w3.org/TR/WCAG21/#parsing) and incorporates errata listed in the [WCAG 2.1 changelog](https://www.w3.org/TR/WCAG21/#changelog)
 * WCAG [2.0 errata](https://www.w3.org/WAI/WCAG20/errata/)
-* Understanding documents
+* Understanding WCAG documents

 Parsing was included in WCAG 2.0 to ensure that browsers and assistive technologies could accurately parse markup and content.
 Since then, specifications (such as HTML) and browsers have improved how they handle parsing errors.
 Also, previously assistive technology did their own markup parsing.
 Now they rely on the browser.